 I’ve stayed at the Hyatt Capital Gate many times.
 It’s an excellent option if you have a quick overnight in Abu Dhabi, since it’s about halfway between the airport and the city.
 I wouldn’t want to stay here if my goal was to sightsee in Abu Dhabi, but for a quick overnight it’s an unbeatable option.

-The hotel is also a Category 4 World of Hyatt property, so it has been a great option if wanting to redeem an anniversary free night certificate from The Hyatt Credit Card for a stay here.
+The hotel is also a Category 4 World of Hyatt property, so it has been a great option if wanting to redeem an anniversary free night certificate from the World of Hyatt Credit Card for a stay here.
 However, in summer you’re much better off paying cash, since the rates are super low.

 At that rate I’m paying cash!